 Yes.
 Vanilla essence does not provide quite the same flavor as regular vanilla extract.
 However, it is a good alternative.

-Can I use frozen strawberries?
+Can I use fresh or frozen strawberries for the cake?

 To make Strawberry Puree you will need…